kvakvs/tx/README.md

 help you follow "know your data" paradigm.
 Basically it shows you your data in web browser via webserver listening to localhost.

-Given an arbitrary term, saves it temporarily and creates an unique URL to it (similar to Pastebin but with faster/manual expiration).
-Clicking the URL in your console window will open web browser and load a page with tree-like term structure.
-Process and ports are "inspectable", just click one to see `process_info` or `port_info` in new browser tab.
-Proplists with printable keys are detected and formatted more compact.

-Uses only standard Erlang libraries (inets), no external dependencies.
+## What does it look like?

 ![index](https://raw.github.com/kvakvs/tx/master/priv/img/readme_index.png)
 ![show](https://raw.github.com/kvakvs/tx/master/priv/img/readme_show.png)
 ![inspect](https://raw.github.com/kvakvs/tx/master/priv/img/readme_inspect_proplist.png)

+## Features

+*  `tx:show(Term)` and `tx:show(Term, Title)`
+   *  Given an arbitrary term, saves it temporarily and creates an unique URL to it (similar to Pastebin but with faster/manual expiration).
+      Clicking the URL in your console window will open web browser and load a page with tree-like term structure.
+*  `tx:redbug(Spec)` and `tx:redbug(Spec, Options)`
+   *  If you have (Redbug)[http://github.com/massemanet/eper/] available, then tx will run `redbug:start` and capture events output, then store it in a regular way as a browsable term.
+*  Process and ports are "inspectable", just click one to see.
+*  Proplists with printable keys are detected and formatted more compact.

+Uses only standard Erlang libraries (inets), no external dependencies.

 # How to begin